SU46

 SP45, first line diesel locomotive built in Poland, was successful, but soon proved too weak for heavy passenger trains.
 The need for a stronger machine was recognized quite soon and as early as in March 1972, when first SP45s were entering service with PKP, a specification was drawn up for their more powerful development.
 Initially a variant with two 1200 hp diesels (most probably a8C22W) was contemplated, but finally a more conventional layout with the up-rated 2112SSF engine, built under FIAT license, was chosen.
 This diesel – designated W2112SSF – were basically the same as in SP45, but with higher supercharging the rated power was boosted from 1700 hp to 2250 hp.
 Specific fuel consumption remained almost unchanged.

-Apart from more powerful diesel and new electric engines, new locomotive – designated SU46 – had many other improvements, including a generator for 3000 V dc car heating – the first of that kind installed in a Polish locomotive, which supplanted obsolete steam heating installation.
+Apart from more powerful diesel and new electric motors, new locomotive – designated SU46 – had many other improvements, including a generator for 3000 V dc car heating – the first of that kind installed in a Polish locomotive, which supplanted obsolete steam heating installation.
 This modification was later retroactively introduced in most SP45s during overhauls, their designation changing from SP45 to SU45.
 Externally new locomotive differed in having more angular body, perhaps aesthetically inferior, but easier to manufacture.

 Prototype SU46-001 (factory designation type 303D, s/n 268/1974) was rolled out in November 1974 and second example followed next April.
 Service evaluation revealed several minor shortcomings, concerning mainly electric and hydraulic systems, but these were soon eradicated and between 1976 and 1977 HCP built further 50 machines.
 All were supplied to PKP, to be joined later by two prototypes – SU46-002 was accepted in March 1978.
 Termination of the SU46 production had nothing to do with technical matters: in 1976 HCP were obliged to undertake design and manufacture of a two-unit heavy electric freight locomotive, based on EU07 (to emerge in 1977 as ET41) and, at the same time, it was agreed among the Eastern Block countries that heavy road diesel locomotives shall not be built in Poland.
 Thus, instead of producing a successful indigenous locomotive, Poland purchased well over 1,000 Soviet ST44s with lower output and higher fuel consumption.
 This had nothing to do with either economy or common sense and perhaps only railway fans benefited from the deal…

 Discontinuation of the diesel locomotives production at HCP immediately resulted in lack of spares for existing machines.
 Problems with diesel engines were particularly acute, as production of the W2112SSF was also halted.
 As a result, availability of SP45s and SU46s in PKP service deteriorated rapidly.
 Many local passenger trains had to be hauled by steam locomotives or diesel freighters with heating cars.
 Thus, in 1984, Ministry of Transport issued a specification calling for delivery of 267 slightly modified SU46s.
 Deep economic crisis, however, turned these plans into a mere wishful thinking.
 It proved impossible to maintain simultaneous production of electric and diesel locomotives at HCP and, as the former were given priority, only two more SU46s were built in December 1985.
 These machines – SU46-53 and SU46-54 – differed from their predecessors only in minor details and factory designation remained unchanged (externally they could be distinguished by different louvers on side walls).
-Export variant, type 308D for Greek state railways OSE, with many minor improvements, never saw fruition and production of diesel locomotives at HCP was thus finally terminated with last two SU46s.
+Proposed export variant, type 308D for Greek state railways OSE, with many minor improvements, never saw fruition and production of diesel locomotives at HCP was thus finally terminated with last two SU46s.

-Main technical data
+Main technical data – SU46

 No.